-Features What You Pay Under What You Pay Under t What You Pay Under the Value Plus Option the Standard Medical Options In-Network Out-of-Network Mail Order (Medco) Purchase up to a 90-day supply - see "Excluded Expenses" on page 59 Co-pays and co-insurance amounts (if applicable) do not apply to deductible or out-of-pocket maximum.
-Generic Drugs: \$25 per prescription or refill (or the actual cost, if less than \$25) Brand Name Drugs: 25% of the cost of the drug (\$150 max) Brand Name Drug When Generic Is Available: \$25 per prescription or refill, plus the cost difference between brand and generic prices; no max Generic Drugs: 20% co-insurance (no min/\$80 max) Formulary Drugs: 30% co-insurance (\$40 min/\$150 max) Non-Formulary Drugs: 50% co-insurance (\$70 min/\$180 max) Specialty Medications Must obtain from Accredo Must obtain from Accredo or a retail pharmacy.
-Oral contraceptives Not covered, unless medically necessary for purposes other than contraception Oral contraceptives, transdermal and intravaginal contraceptives are covered by Medco by Mail only.
+Features What You Pay Under What You Pay Under the Value Plus Option the Standard Medical Options In-Network Out-of-Network Mail Order (Medco) Purchase up to a 90-day supply - see "Excluded Expenses" on page 52 Co-pays and co-insurance amounts (if applicable) do not apply to deductible or out-of-pocket maximum.
+Generic Drugs: \$25 per prescription or refill (or the actual cost, if less than \$25) Brand Name Drugs: 25% of the cost of the drug (\$150 max) Brand Name Drug When Generic Is Available: \$25 per prescription or refill, plus the cost difference between brand and Generic Drugs: 20% co-insurance (no min/\$80 max) Formulary Drugs: 30% co-insurance (\$40 min/\$150 max) Non-Formulary Drugs: 50% co-insurance (\$70 min/\$180 max) Specialty Medications generic prices; no max Must obtain from Accredo o or a retail pharmacy Oral contraceptives Not covered, unless medically necessary for purposes other than contraception Oral contraceptives, transdermal and intravaginal contraceptives are covered by Medco by Mail only.
 This includes both generic and brand name (formulary or non-formulary) contraceptives.
-Fertility (infertility) medications Medications used to treat in fertility or to promote ferti lity are not covered.
-Over-the-counter medication (OTC) Over-the-counter medications are not covered under the Medical Options.
+Fertility (infertility) medications Medications used to treat in Over-the-counter medication (OTC) Over-the-counter medications are not covered under the Medical Options.
 See the Prescription Drug Benefit section under your Medical Benefit Option for information about certain coverage allowances.
-Other Information (Applies to Both M Pre-determination of benefits Recommended before hospitalization and surgery Hospital pre-authorization Required for hospitalization and recommended before outpatient surgery Recommended before ho espitalization and surgery
+Other Information (Applies to Both M Iedical and Mental Health (Care) Pre-determination of benefits Recommended before hospitalization and surgery Hospital pre-authorization Required for hospitalization and recommended before outpatient surgery Recommended before hospitalization and surgery

-\ Maximum does not include your annual deductible, expenses that are not covered or exceed the usual and prevailing (or MNRP) fee limits, any copays or any expenses that are reimbursed at 50%.
+Maximum does not include your annual deductible, expenses that are not covered or exceed the usual and prevailing or MNRP fee limits, any copays or any expenses that are reimbursed at 50%.